Our Members Asked:

 I've heard that melatonin may increase the risk of broken bones.
 I take melatonin regularly.
 Should I be concerned?

 Regular, long-term use of melatonin has been associated with an increase in fractures, which is also the case with some prescription sleep medications.
-This is despite the fact that melatonin may slightly increase bone density.
-For more details and an explanation of this apparent paradox, see the "Concerns and Cautions" section of the Melatonin Supplements Review.
+While it's true that melatonin may slightly increase bone density, it may do so by inhibiting the normal cycle of bone resorption and formation, which can make bone less flexible, more likely to fracture, and slow healing after a fracture occurs.
+For more details, see the Concerns and Cautions section of the Melatonin Supplements Review.